 EXW 280 Global Issues in Exercise and Wellness.
-(3)
+(3) spring

 Historical overview of health promotion and wellness models as they relate to minority, gender, social, cultural, economic, international, and environmental issues.
+General Studies: G

 EXW 300 Foundations of Exercise and Wellness.
 (3)